 The 31W Treasure Hunt may bring Kentuckians across the state out onto the highway the second week of September, but it doesn’t appear to be the cause of danger.
 41 accidents occurred along the stretch of highway in 2016.
 The accidents were evenly dispersed throughout the year.

 Bardstown Road is a major artery in Louisville, carrying both U.S. Route 31E and U.S. Route 150.
 Last year the highway was the site of 28 auto accidents, making it the fifth most dangerous road in Louisville, KY.

 Preston Highway, otherwise known as Preston Street, may not be the most dangerous road in Louisville, but it is certainly a road to remain vigilant on.
 Last year a total of 24 accidents occurred along the highway in Louisville.

 A car accident of any kind can be incredibly emotionally and physically taxing.
 Between hospital bills, insurance claims, police reports, and repair fees, the last thing any of us want is to become an additional number in a series of accident statistics.
 In order to prevent a collision it’s in your best interest to remain vigilant at all times, especially while traveling on any of the highways listed above.
 Avoid distractions from mobile phones, food, and passengers in order to keep your eyes on the road at all times.

 In the unfortunate event you find yourself in an accident, Meinhart, Smith, & Manning, PLLC is here for you.
 On top of physical injuries, a car collision may injure your wallet as well.
 Insurance companies are historically known for shorting insurance claims; causing you to pay more out of pocket.
-If you’ve been in an accident, it’s imperative that you work with an experienced personal injury attorney to obtain the compensation you deserve.
+If you’ve been in an accident, it’s imperative that you work with an experienced Louisville personal injury attorney to obtain the compensation you deserve.
 Contact Meinhart, Smith, & Manning today for a free initial consultation.
-Call (877) 776-1219 or contact us online.
+Call (205) 942-0249 or visit us online.